prisma/prisma/docs/prisma2-cli.md

 ### Migrations

-> ⚠️ Prisma's migration functionality is currently in an **experimental** state.
+> ️**Warning**: Prisma's migration functionality is currently in an **experimental** state.
 When using any of the commands below, you need to explicitly opt-in to that functionality via an `--experimental` flag that needs to be passed to a command, e.g. `prisma2 migrate save --name 'init' --experimental`

 #### `prisma2 migrate save`